denis-cohen/denis-cohen.github.io/research/rttrrc.md

 ---
 layout: page
-title: Responding to the Radical Right Challenge -- Party Shifts and Voter Reactions (with [Werner Krause](https://www.wzb.eu/en/persons/werner-krause) and [Tarik Abou-Chadi](https://www.tarikabouchadi.net/))
+title: Responding to the Radical Right Challenge -- Party Shifts and Voter Reactions
----

 In seeking to curtail the success of radical right challengers, many parties pursue accommodative strategies - they coopt radical right issue positions in an attempt to